Portraits of Benvenuto Cellini: Self-portrait on Perseus sculpture

+Later portraits of Cellini

 Portrait of Benvenuto Cellini on porphyry stone

-The French 19th century editor Eugene Plon, besides mistakenly attempting to re-attribute personages of Vasari's fresco in Palazzo Vecchio, entered into the field of public awareness an artifact, known today as the "porphyry portrait of Benvenuto Cellini".
-He wrote:
+The French 19th-century editor Eugene Plon, besides mistakenly attempting to re-attribute personages of Vasari's fresco in Palazzo Vecchio, wrote about a "porphyry portrait of Benvenuto Cellini".

-This artifact is kept today at the National Museum of Renaissance in Château d’Ecouen, France.
-This portrait is presently attributed to Francesco Salviati.
+Today it is in the National Museum of Renaissance in Château d’Ecouen, France, but is presently attributed to Francesco Salviati.

 Stamp portraying "Benvenuto Cellini" issued in Romania for Benvenuto Cellini's 400th year death anniversary.

 Plon dates the 8,5 cm medallion to the first half of the 16th century and he believes that the piece is the exact depiction of the "portrait of messer Benvenuto in nut-wood frame", which in accordance with the notary public's evidence, hung on a wall in the goldsmith's house at the moment of Benvenuto death.
 Plon claims that "several portraits made on porphyritic stone are kept in the Pitti Gallery" and that "all of them date back to the same epoch as regards the time of their creation."
 However, scholars disprove this claim.
 The data available nowadays suggests that only two portraits on porphyry ever existed.
 One of them shows the so-called "Benvenuto Cellini" and the other one, "Ferdinando I Medici".

 In 1971, The State Post of Romania issued a stamp in occasion of the 400th anniversary since Cellini's death.
 The "porphyry portrait" was chosen as the basis for the stamp.
 Although in 2007, the Parisian auction house "Drouot" sold a picture attributed as "Portrait of Monsieur Strozzi" by an unknown follower of Cornelius de Lion.
 This picture is signed.

 Picture sold by the Drouot auction house in 2007 identified as being a portrait of "Monsieur Strozzi" by an unknown follower of Cornelius De Lion.

 The inscription identifies the sitter as "Monsieur Strozzi".
 "Monsieur Strozzi" and "Benvenuto Cellini" are therefore portrayed as being the same person.